Skip to content

 entity, contextual information from the finding aids is also used to evaluate the probability that closely and

-exactly matching strings designate the same entity.[1]
 For matches that have a high degree of probability, the

 EAC-CPF records will be merged, retaining variations in the name entries where these occur, and retaining